Rules of Engagement

 This last category is the most controversial.
 Clearly a characteristic that is hard to define, but one which plays an important part in the dynamic of a powerful couple.
 We call it the “je ne c’est pas” criteria best defined as influence.
 Some couples have an impact and influence well beyond their job, community work or creative skills.
 It’s just who they are.
 We all know a couple like that.
 Here’s a list of a 100 such couples.

 Editor – Redhotcurry.com

-* There may omissions or inaccuracies in this list which we will try to rectify.
+* As this is a curated list compiled from publicly available information, the publisher reserves the right to make additions, exclusions or amendments at its discretion.
+There may omissions or inaccuracies in this list which we will try to rectify.
 You can notify us via the ‘Contact Us‘ page